jessemapel/usgs-astrogeology.github.io/repositories.md

 layout: page
 ---

+## Community Sensor Model
+- [Community Sensor Model (csm)](https://github.com/USGS-Astrogeology/csm): We maintain a fork of the Community Sensor Model API that is built using [TravisCI](https://travis-ci.org/USGS-Astrogeology/conda-libcsm).
+- [CSM-SWIG](https://github.com/USGS-Astrogeology/CSM-Swig): While the CSM is developed and accessible via C++, we also maintain [SWIG](https://github.com/swig/swig) wrappers.
+Currently, these are built for Python.
+As the CSM is an API, this wrapper will work for any CSM compliant implementation.
+If you would like to see another SWIG supported language added, get in touch with an issue or PR!
+- [CSM-CameraModel](https://github.com/USGS-Astrogeology/CSM-CameraModel): This repository contains the ASC maintained CSM compliant sensor models.
+- [SensorUtils]
+- [SensorUtils-SWIG]
+- [Pfeffernusse]

 ## C++
+- [ISIS3]

 ## Python
 - [autocnet](https://github.com/USGS-Astrogeology/autocnet): A library for the automated extraction and matching of image correspondences using computer vision and photogrammetry techniques.
 API Documentation is available [here](https://usgs-astrogeology.github.io/autocnet/).